-In 2013, The Carlyle Group (NASDAQ:CG) made a majority investment in Discover Exploration.
-The equity investment of up to US$200 million over 3 years was to fund existing operations as well as new opportunities.
-This was the first investment by Carlyle International Energy Partners (CIEP), a US$2.5 billion fund of Carlyle that focuses on oil and gas Exploration & Production (E&P), midstream, oil field services and refining and marketing in Europe, Africa, Latin America and Asia.
+In 2013, CIEP (Carlyle International Energy Partners), a US$2.5 billion fund managed by The Carlyle Group (NASDAQ:CG), made a majority investment in Discover Exploration.
+This was the first investment by CIEP, a fund that focuses on oil and gas E&P, midstream, oil field services and refining and marketing in Europe, Africa, Latin America and Asia.

-The Carlyle Group is a global alternative asset manager with US$210 billion of assets under management across 335 investment vehicles (as of 1 October 2018).
+Carlyle is a global alternative asset manager with US$222 billion of assets under management across 365 investment vehicles (as of 31 December 2019).
 Carlyle's purpose is to invest wisely and create value on behalf of its investors, many of whom are public pensions.
 Carlyle invests across 4 segments –Corporate Private Equity, Real Assets, Global Market Strategies and Investment Solutions– in Africa, Asia, Australia, Europe, the Middle East, North America and South America.
 Carlyle has expertise in various industries, including: aerospace, defense & government services, consumer & retail, energy, financial services, healthcare, industrial, real estate, technology & business services, telecommunications & media and transportation.
-Carlyle employs more than 1,625 people in 31 offices worldwide.
+Carlyle employs more than 1,775 people in 33 offices worldwide.

-Discover's initial funding in 2012 came from ONH B.V., the holding company of Oranje-Nassau Energie B.V., the largest privately-owned Dutch E&P operating company.
+Discover's initial funding came in 2012 from ONH B.V., the holding company of Oranje-Nassau Energie B.V. (now ONE-Dyas B.V.), the largest privately-owned Dutch E&P operating company.

-ONH B.V. is co-owned by AltasInvest, a family office founded in 2007.
-Its portfolio is diverse in both scope and geography, encompassing all segments of the conventional energy chain including E&P, midstream and downstream.
-In addition, the group holds significant participations in a range of renewable energy companies and in businesses complementary to the energy portfolio.
+ONH is co-owned by AltasInvest N.V., a family office founded in 2007 and with a portfolio diverse in both scope and geography, encompassing all segments of the conventional energy chain including E&P, midstream and downstream.
+In addition, AtlasInvest holds significant participations in a range of renewable energy companies and in businesses complementary to the energy portfolio.

-Discover's management team has a significant equity stake in the Company.
+Discover's management team and several other insiders together have a significant equity stake in the Company.